Work Ready Academy

 Pictured: Fred McConnel, Curtis Englehart, Mesa County Workforce Center Director & Tony Garife Both McConnel & Garife are Regional Managers – Workforce Initiatives for ACT.

-By participating in the WRC, Mesa County can identify skill gaps and quantify the skill level of their workforce.
+By participating in the WRC, Mesa County can identify skill gaps and quantify the skill level of its workforce.
 Through the use of the National Career Readiness Certificate (NCRC) Mesa County will be able to:

 - Help employers attract only qualified applicants for their open positions